Willie O'Ree: Impact on hockey

 After O'Ree's stint in the NHL, there were no other black players in the NHL until another Canadian player, Mike Marson, was drafted by the Washington Capitals in 1974.
 There were 23 black players in the NHL as of the mid-2010s.
 Art Dorrington was the first black player to sign an NHL contract, in 1950 with the New York Rangers organisation, but never played beyond the minor league level.
 NHL players are now required to enroll in a preseason diversity training seminar, and racially based verbal abuse is punished through suspensions and fines.
-O'Ree is sometimes referred to as the "Jackie Robinson of hockey" for breaking the color barrier in hockey.
+O'Ree is sometimes referred to as the "Jackie Robinson of hockey" for breaking the colour barrier in hockey.

 Since 1998, O'Ree has been the NHL's Diversity Ambassador, traveling across North America to schools and hockey programs to promote messages of inclusion, dedication, and confidence.

 Starting in the 2017–18 season, the NHL has instituted the annual Willie O'Ree Community Hero Award to recognize "an individual who - through the game of hockey - has positively impacted his or her community, culture or society".
 It is awarded through public voting.

+Personal life

+O'Ree moved to California in the United States, where he married and had two sons.
+They divorced and O'Ree later married Deljeet Kaur Manak O'Ree, with whom he has a daughter.
+He currently lives in La Mesa, California, where he first moved in 1967 to play for the San Diego Gulls.